MicrosoftDocs/microsoft-salescopilot-docs/articles/install-pin-sales-teams.md

 ms.localizationpriority: medium
 ---

-# Install and pin the Sales app in Teams
+# Install and pin Sales app in Teams

 To install the Sales app in Teams, go to the Teams admin center and create setup policies to install the app and assign users.
 We recommend you to pin the app to increase discoverability and encourage your sellers to use it.